- Undergraduate Students

 - The CSU Career Center empowers students to pursue satisfying careers through the development of individualized careers plans.

 Many resources are available to assist with academic success at CSU.
 The primary contact for locating these resources is the student’s advisor.

 The following includes some additional items for which students may need to meet with their advisor:

 - Advising code: Some majors require an advising code to register for classes.
 This is placed on a student’s account in order ensure students connect with their advisor about their academic progress.

 - Registration access times: Registration access times are provided for each student on their RAMweb account based on the number of credits the student has received or whether the student is part of a particular population, such as the Honors Program.

 - Any discussion about University Withdrawal, Planned Leave or other university policies.

 “Undeclared” is a special designation for students who have a rich and diverse set of interests that span the CSU curriculum and want to explore all their options.
 Through the Undeclared advising process students are able to learn about various academic opportunities while keeping their options open as they begin their college experience.
-Professional academic advisors in the Center for Advising and Student Achievement (CASA) are knowledgeable about the full breadth of academic requirements so as to better assist students in the process of selecting a major.
+Professional academic advisors in the Collaborative for Student Achievement are knowledgeable about the full breadth of academic requirements so as to better assist students in the process of selecting a major.
 These advisors help students explore their values, interests, and skills, plan their class schedules strategically, provide information on career options, and refer students to other resources.
 The vast majority of Undeclared students declare an academic major by 45 credits.
 Timely major declaration promotes graduation within four years and allows students to remain eligible for financial funding without reaching the maximum allowed credits.